Can I borrow a trap?

 Predator Free Dunedin commissioned bird surveys within the possum control buffer area to establish outcome monitoring.
 Wenita Forest Products commissions NZ falcon kārearea monitoring within their forest blocks.

-DoES The Halo project use 1080?
+Does the Halo Project use 1080?

 No, The Halo Project does not use 1080 or other toxins to control predators.